 The Continuous Read Mode (BUF=0) doesn't require the starting Column Address.
-The device will always start output the data from the first column (Byte 0) of the Data buffer, and once the end of the data buffer (Byte 2,048) is reached, the data output will continue through the next memory page.
+The device will always start output the data from the first column (Byte 0) of the Data buffer, and once the end of the data buffer (Byte 2,047) is reached, the data output will continue through the next memory page.
 With Continuous Read Mode, it is possible to read out the entire memory array using a single read command.
 Please refer to respective command descriptions for the dummy cycle requirements for each read commands under different read modes.

-For W25M02GWxxIG part number, the default value of BUF bit after power up is 1 for both stacked dies.
-BUF bit can be written to 0 individually in the Status Register-2 to perform the Continuous Read operation.
+For W25N01GWxxxG part number, the default value of BUF bit after power up is 1.
+BUF bit can be written to 0 in the Status Register-2 to perform the Continuous Read operation.

-For W25M02GWxxIT part number, the default value of BUF bit after power up is 0 for both stacked dies.
-BUF bit can be written to 1 individually in the Status Register-2 to perform the Buffer Read operation.
+For W25N01GWxxxT part number, the default value of BUF bit after power up is 0.
+BUF bit can be written to 1 in the Status Register-2 to perform the Buffer Read operation.